 But those who believe all of these truths are declared by God to be holy or just.
 They are justified in Christ by God.

 . . . seeking to be justified in Christ . . .
 (NASB) Galatians 2:17

-The word “justified” comes from a Greek word, DIKAIOO, which means “judged to be good or considered to be just, that is holy.”
-To be justified in Christ means that God declares or considers us to be holy individuals even though we are still sinners.
+The word “justified” comes from a Greek word, dikaioo, which means “judged to be good or considered to be just, to be righteous.”
+To be justified in Christ means that God declares or considers us to be righteous individuals even though we are still sinners.
 It is a legal decision.
 Here are some key passages.